Oak Creek Canyon: Recreation

 Oak Creek Canyon is located within the Coconino National Forest.
 Portions of the canyon have been designated federal wilderness areas as part of the Red Rock-Secret Mountain Wilderness.
 The United States Forest Service operates several campgrounds, picnic areas, and recreation areas within the canyon.
 Slide Rock State Park, home to a natural water slide along Oak Creek, is also located within Oak Creek Canyon.
 Other recreational activities include swimming and fishing in Oak Creek.
 There are 49 fishable miles along the creek where rainbow trout, brown trout, largemouth bass, smallmouth bass, catfish (channel) and catfish (flathead) can be found.
 Hiking the many trails leading into side canyons or up to the rim of the canyon is a popular activity for the area.
-The trail leading the first 3 mi up the West Fork of Oak Creek, a 14 mi long narrow side canyon, is the most popular trail in the Coconino National Forest.
+West Fork Trail leads the first 3 mi up the West Fork of Oak Creek, a 14 mi long narrow side canyon, and is the most popular trail in the Coconino National Forest.